Sharing is caring!

 Service dogs give those with restricted mobility physical assistance.
 Mobility aid dogs may pick up items from the ground or collect them from other locations, operate light switches, and open doors for wheelchair users.

-A Greater Feeling of Independence:
+- A Greater Feeling of Independence:

 You can execute things like transporting something or opening a door without as much assistance from other people.
 Alternatively, you can give your demands to your service dog, who is always willing and able to help.

-Self-Improvement:
+- Self-Improvement:

-Individuals with impairments can set goals they never would have imagined achieving and contemplate ideas they never would have considered.
+Individuals with impairments can set goals they would never have imagined achieving and contemplate ideas they would never have considered.
 There are many advantages to having a service dog for a disabled person, but one that stands out is having hope for the future.

-Anxiety & Stress Relief:
+- Anxiety & Stress Relief:

 It is well known that petting dogs can release dopamine and beta-endorphins, which relieve tension in the body if you are feeling anxious or depressed.

-Socialization:
+- Socialization:

 Most people can’t help but be drawn to the cute and fluffy creatures that are dogs.
 Having a service dog will enable those who struggle with social anxiety or other challenges to interact with others.

-Coping with Specific Disabilities or Conditions:
+- Coping with Specific Disabilities or Conditions:

 Service dogs receive special training to meet the requirements of their masters.
 Psychiatric service dogs, for example, can identify symptoms of anxiety or panic attacks and can either comfort their handlers or notify them to take appropriate action.